 The first page should contain the title of the work in Polish and English, surnames and first names of the authors, affiliation of the scientific unit in which the manuscript was created, ORCID number.
 Below should be the exact address and phone number, e-mail address of the author responsible for correspondence.

-The abstract in Polish should contain up to 2000 characters, and the abstract of original scientific papers in English should contain at least 2000 characters (the system will not accept papers if the abstract does not meet this condition), which consist of 5 separate parts introduced with separate subtitles in the following order: research subject, research goal, material and methods, results, conclusions.
-An unstructured abstract in Polish should contain up to 2000 characters.
+Abstracts of original scientific works, both in Polish and English should contain at least 2000 characters (the system will not accept papers if the abstract does not meet this condition), which consist of 5 separate parts introduced with separate subtitles in the following order: research subject, research objective, material and methods, results, conclusions.

-An unstructured abstract containing at least 2000 characters (the system will not accept work if the abstract does not meet this condition) or more is required for review articles in English.
+Unstructured abstracts in both Polish and English should contain at least 2000 characters (the system will not accept papers if the abstract does not meet this condition).

 All abbreviations used in the text should be explained in the article.

 After the abstract, enter from 3 to 5 keywords in Polish and the same in English (recommended by MeSH (Medical Subject Headings) (http://www.nlm.nih.gov/mesh/meshhome.html).

 Manuscripts should be sent in the following formats: doc, docx, rtf.
 The total number of characters in review articles should not exceed 40.000 characters and in original articles 30.000 characters.
 References to literature, figures and tables should be placed in the order of citation in the text.
 The author (authors) should not use italics, bold or underlined words.
 Bold and italics can only be used for subheadings.
 Only international drug names should be used in the text.
 Laboratory values should be expressed using the International System of Units (SI).